 Hanging Rock State Park is a 7,869acre North Carolina state park in Stokes County, North Carolina in the United States.
 The park is 30mi north of Winston-Salem and is located approximately 2mi from Danbury in Stokes County.HistoryOn April 20, 1936, the Winston-Salem Foundation and the Stokes County Committee for Hanging Rock donated to North Carolina for establishing a state park.
 Prior to this, the land had been owned by developers intent on creating a mountain resort on its highest summit.
 The plans fell through when the developers went bankrupt during the initial construction.
 After the state acquired the property, the Civilian Conservation Corps built the original facilities between 1935 and 1942, including the construction of a 12acre lake and bathhouse that was listed on the National Register of Historic Places in 1991.
 Additional land acquisitions in the 1970s added to the park the Lower Cascades, a spectacular 40ft waterfall, and the Tory's Den, a rock outcropping rumored to have served as a hideout for British Loyalists during the American Revolutionary War.
-Another large land purchase in 2000 added Flat Shoals Mountain, a smaller summit visible from the top of Hanging Rock, to the park as well.See Hanging Rock State Park and all Danbury has to offer by arranging your trip with our Danbury itinerary maker.
+Another large land purchase in 2000 added Flat Shoals Mountain, a smaller summit visible from the top of Hanging Rock, to the park as well.Plan your visit to Hanging Rock State Park and a wealth of other attractions, well-known and undiscovered, using our Danbury trip maker website .

 Unable to display map at this time.
 Please try again later.

 Strenuous hike for me but when you reach the top it is so fulfilling because its absolutely gorgeous especially because its fall! more »

 If you go anywhere in the park, go to the waterfall.
 It is a bit of a hike but a great cardio workout especially heading back.
 Gorgeous falls in a tranquil, peaceful setting.
 You feel like you are in ... more »